rohitkr8527/rohitkr8527/Readme.md

 <br />

-A content-based recommendation engine that generates personalized movie suggestions using metadata such as genres, keywords, and cast features.
-The project demonstrates recommendation logic, feature extraction, and product-ready serving through API and UI layers.
+A content-based recommendation engine that generates personalized movie suggestions using metadata such as genres, keywords, cast, and similarity features.

 <br />